jonathanyeung/jonathanyeung.github.io/vault/lessons.2021.11.22.md

 #### Cantonese Notes
 - 离 in Cantonese is pronounced lei4
 - 来 is pronounced as loi4
-- #todo question - why is 'come over' pronounced coloquially as "gwo3 lei4" and not "gwo3 loi4"?
+- In Cantonese, 'come over' is pronounced colloquially as "gwo3 lei4" and not "gwo3 loi4".
+But in the written form, it's still 过来

 ### 来 and 去